coreybutler/tappedout/README.md

 ### test.clear()

 The clear method will remove all tests from the test runner.
-This is most commonly used for programmatically running multiple tests suites, each with their own output.
+This is most commonly used for programmatically running multiple test suites, each with their own output.

 ### test.start(`<reset>`)